-As modest as the Goshen community may be about its virtues, the new Good of Goshen campaign aims to celebrate the people and organizations that strive to make Goshen a nice place to live.
+As modest as the Goshen community may be about its virtues, the Good of Goshen campaign aims to celebrate the people and organizations that strive to make Goshen a great place to live.

 So it’s a good time to take a moment and count up all the reasons Goshen is such a loveable town.

 Goshen boasts 501 acres of green space and forests, 19 parks and 32 miles of nature trails, making it a paradise for anyone who enjoys spending time outdoors.

 So whether it’s taking a hike through Ox Bow Park, biking the Pumpkinvine Nature Trail or renting a canoe at Fidler’s Pond, there is plenty of open-air fun to be had for the nature-lover.

 And for those looking to take “fresh air” to the next level, Goshen Municipal Airport offers flight lessons.

 Where there’s art, there’s culture — and Goshen has both in spades.